Finding the Best Banks for Small Business in 2022

 Wells Fargo is the highest-rated bank for small business in our study.
-In fact, it’s the most active SBA lender in the nation, both in terms of actual financing and in loan quantity.
-So this bank has an extensive history in small business lending, backing that experience up with strong checking account offers too.
+In fact, Wells Fargo is one of the most active SBA lenders in the U.S., both in terms of actual financing and in loan quantity.
+It has a long history of serving those in need of small business lending, and the bank has a great lineup of checking account options to choose from.

-Lines of credit, secured and unsecured loans and commercial real estate loans are all available through Wells Fargo.
+Lines of credit, secured and unsecured loans, and commercial real estate loans are all available through Wells Fargo.
 This will give a business of any size multiple lending routes to take, affording you ultimate control in how to handle your finances.
 Depending on the type of secured or unsecured loan you want, terms are available for as much as $100,000 and will last anywhere from one to six years.
-Fixed interest rates start at 7.25% for unsecured loans, while vehicle loans and equipment loans open at 6.25% and 6.75% each.

-In total, you’ll be able to choose between four different business checking accounts, each intended for gradually larger enterprises with higher transaction volumes: Simple Business Checking, Business Choice Checking, Platinum Business Checking and Analyzed Business Checking.
-At $10, $14, $40 and $22, respectively, these accounts have some of the lowest monthly fees compared to the accounts at other banks on this list.
-But you can make these fees disappear just by maintaining a monthly balance of $500 for the Simple Business Checking account, $7,500 for the Business Choice Checking account and $25,000 for the Platinum Business Checking account, while Analyzed Business Checking account holders must adhere to a variable fee waiver minimum.
+Overall, Wells Fargo has three different business checking accounts, each intended for gradually larger enterprises with higher transaction volumes: Initiate Business Checking, Navigate Business Checking, and Optimize Business Checking.
+At $10, $25 and $75, respectively, these accounts have one of the largest ranges of monthly fees compared to the accounts at other banks on this list.
+But you can make these fees disappear just by maintaining a monthly balance of $500 for the Initiate Business Checking account, or $15,000 for the Navigate Business Checking account, while Optimize Business Checking account holders must adhere to a variable fee waiver minimum.

 Wells Fargo has quite possibly the most comprehensive set of business and employee services.
 Not only will you have access to its proprietary point-of-sale program and other merchant services, but the bank can also handle your employee payroll, HR needs and business taxes.

-Based on our research, KeyBank came out on top as the best bank for business checking accounts.
-Most checking accounts will allow you to deposit between $5,000 and $15,000 a month before you’re charged fees.
-However, this bank provides a $25,000 fee-free cap for all of its accounts across the board.
-Those who decide to open a Business Interest checking account will get unlimited free transactions as well, while the Rewards and Basic accounts afford you only 500 and 50 monthly transactions, respectively.
+Based on our research, KeyBank is the best bank for business checking accounts.
+When you look at other banks, a lot of checking accounts will allow you to deposit between $5,000 and $15,000 a month before you’re charged fees.
+However, KeyBank provides a $25,000 fee-free cap for all of its accounts across the board.
+Those who decide to open a Business Interest Checking account will get 100 free transactions as well, while the Rewards and Basic accounts afford you 500 and 200 free monthly transactions, respectively.

 Each of these accounts charge you maintenance fees every month too, ranging from $5 to $25.
 At most, you’ll only need an average monthly account balance of $7,500 to rid your account of these excess fees, which is reasonable in comparison to the rest of this list.